Skip to main content

 Element Setting Postfix

-Length = 0Select the checkbox to set the bit length to 0.
-When selected, all fields other than Name show “-” and cannot be edited.
+Length = 0Check to set bit length to 0.
+When checked, all items except Name become - and are not editable.

-Trash button buttonDeletes the element selected in Element List.
+Trash button buttonDeletes selected element from Element List.

-OK button buttonSaves the element settings and closes the dialog. (*3)
+OK button buttonSaves element settings and closes dialog. (*3)

-Cancel button buttonDiscards any additions, edits, or deletions and closes the dialog.
+Cancel button buttonDiscards added/modified/deleted element settings and closes dialog.

 ID Setting Tab

-Use the ID Setting tab to configure message authentication for each CAN ID.
+In the ID Setting tab, you can configure message authentication per CAN ID.

 ID Setting Dialog